aFuzzyBear/astro-ui/docs/XElement/sarahEdits/GettingStarted.md

 </Counter>
 ```
 ### `@` decorators
-To apply JavaScript to our component, we use one of the many `@` decorators recognized by `XElement` to specify what type of action we wish it to perform.
+To start enhancing our component, we use one of the many `@` decorators recognized by `XElement` to specify what type of action we wish it to perform.

 `@do` is a common instruction to "do" something.
 And in our buttons, we will use `@click` to describe an `onClick` action.